Whilst schools have broken up for summer, you can still catch our team here in the office on 0191 424 6336 if you need anything.

 Museum website : http://www.beamish.org.uk/

-Costs for the event – As the event is provided by Sunderland Apple Regional Training Centre, and is funded by the Academia Group and their partners, we are able to offer you places free of charge.
-All we ask is that you purchase some apps to use on the day.
+Costs for the event – As the event is provided by Sunderland Apple Regional Training Centre, and supported by the Academia Group and their partners, we are able to offer you places free of charge.
+All we ask is that you purchase some apps to use on the day..